AliHaiderPgm/Winter/README.md

   npm run dev
 ```

-To start the server navigate to Winter directory
+To start the server navigate to the Winter directory

 ```bash
   npm run server